 Since they are taking on an HDB Loan, both of their CPF Ordinary Account will be wiped out before the loan is disbursed so as to reduce the mortgage loan amount.

 (As of 28 August 2018, flat buyers now have the option to leave up to $20,000 in the CPF Ordinary Account when taking an HDB Loan.
-Do note that the maximum amount that can be retained is still $20,000 for both parties and not $40,000)
+Do note that the maximum amount that can be retained is still $20,000 each for both parties and not $40,000 in one particular account)

 Mortgage Amount = Flat Price - CPF Special Housing Grant - CPF OA Balance